Mayavi Maling

-Mayavi Maling(Enchanted Malinga) also known as The Kings Daughters is a Hindi fantasy drama television series that premiered on Star Bharat on 1 May and ended on 18 August 2018.
+Mayavi Maling (Enchanted Malinga) also known as The King's Daughters is a Hindi fantasy drama television series that premiered on Star Bharat on 1 May and ended on 18 August 2018.

-Set in a fantasy world, the show features Neha Solanki, Vaani Sood and Gracy Goswami as the three princesses – Pranali, Eshwarya and Garima respectively.
+Set in a fantasy world, the show features Neha Solanki, Vaani Sood and Gracy Goswami as the three princesses – Pranali, Aishwarya and Garima respectively.
 Actor Shakti Anand essays the role of the Shiladitya, princesses’ father and the King of Maling, whereas Harshad Arora, takes on the role of Angad, the powerful and evil Prince of Mahapuram, a neighbouring kingdom.